Sudhirht/coffee-shop/README.md

 After submitting this transaction, you should now see the transaction in the Transaction Registry and that a `OrderNotification` has been emitted.
 As a result, the value of the `listingId:0001` should now be `new value` in the Asset Registry.

-`RemoveOrderNotification` use to delete `CoffeeOrderlist` state status is DELIVERED.
+`removeDeliveredCoffeeOrderList` use to delete `CoffeeOrderlist` state status is `DELIVERED`.

+`RemoveOrderNotification` has been emit when summit transaction `removeDeliveredCoffeeOrderList`.

 Congratulations!
 # coffee-shop